GemmaButcher-dev/freestyle_dance/README.md

   * The site content could be understood by children 12 years and over and adults alike.
   * Children under 10 years old may struggle with some aspects of terminology and navigation.
   * The hero images let people of most ages know they are navigating their way around a dancing topic.
+  * The clear welcome section below the hero image offers text to reaffirm what the site is about.
+  * The youtube iframe offers a visually stimulating and engaging experience and is appropriate for all ages making it appropriate for the intended audience.

 #### Dancers and guardian goals are:

 1. Navigate way around site easily.

+  * A clean crisp fully functioning navbar ensures this is achieved.

 2. Easily follow links to signposted pages.

+  * All links to external signposted pages open in new tabs with the _blank attribute.
+Links clearly indicate their function and purpose.

 3. Find the site informative, fun and engaging.

+  * The content is focused on informing what the dance genre is who is able to take part.
+  * The site offers information on the steps to take in order to compete or dance for fun.
+  * The hero images were chosen
+  * The youtube iframe offers a visually stimulating and engaging experience and is appropriate for all ages making it appropriate for the intended audience.

 4. Know what the next steps to take are.

+  * The competition page offers information on what is required to be able to take part in competitions and how to go about it.
+  * External links to the Association of Dance and Freestyle professionals which lists qualified teachers and respective schools.
+This link is also found in the footer.

 5. Easily navigate to the facebook page to follow and interact.

+  * There is a link to the facebook page in the footer on all pages.
+  * The link is represented by the standard facebook icon.

 #### Freestyle Fanatics can help dancers meet these goals by: